HB 5001: An Act Concerning Children's Mental Health Passes in House

 Emergency rooms across Connecticut are inundated with patients awaiting placement into inpatient psychiatric beds.
 Schools across the state are facing a shortage of mental health professionals and are sounding the alarm on the need to expand access and support services.

-This legislation addresses these varying issues immediately and long term by:
+In short, this legislation addresses these issues immediately and long term by:

-Expanding Behavioral Health Treatment Facilities Across the State
+- Expanding Mental Health Treatment Facilities Across the State

 The House has taken the first step, and now it’s up to the Senate to send HB 5001 to the governor’s desk for his signature.
 The time to deal with this issue is now.